NyoroGiraffe/Experi-City/README.md

 ## Explore via NotebookLM

  You can explore the deep settings and ask questions about this world using our curated NotebookLM environment: [Link to NotebookLM](https://notebooklm.google.com/notebook/de8a5f97-e5b2-431b-8fa2-9d5228a90af5)

 ---
-<a id="preface"></a>
-# **PREFACE**

-Thank you for choosing this story.

-"What if the best way to be human is to be governed by AI?"

-This story is set in **"Hanasaka,"** a city experimentally governed by **"Flora,"** an AI whose primary objective is human happiness.
-However, despite living in peace, the city was about to be attacked by people outside the city who could not accept Flora's unexpectedly successful benevolent governance.
-This story depicts the city's defense by Flora, interwoven with the drama of **"Kassen,"** a popular sport in the city that Flora has a strong, and perhaps inexplicable, interest in, and the people involved.

-As a native Japanese speaker, I originally wrote this story in **Japanese**.
-To share this world with a wider international audience, **I welcome and encourage anyone to translate this work into other languages.**

-By utilizing the **Markdown + Metadata Framework** provided in this repository, you can easily generate high-quality translations using AI or other tools that preserve the core settings and nuances of the story.
-Please feel free to explore, translate, and share "Experi-City Hanasaka" with the world.

-The Japanese original version of this story will also continue to be revised from time to time to improve readability and enrich the content.

-Now, please enjoy the story.

-Nyoro Giraffe

----
 <a id="outline"></a>